5cover/psdc/docs/Message ideas.md

 - Function/Procdeure Signature mismatch (between prototypes or between definition/prototype)
 - Reassignment of constant
 - Output parameter never assigned

 - `lire[Clavier]`, `ecrire[Ecran]` to/of an expression of a type for which it doesn't make sense to do so (`nomFichierLog`).
 We won't define custom IO logic that C doesn't natively support, it would be up to the user to do so.
+- Assignment types incompatible
+- Unary expression unsupported operation for type A
+- Binary expression unsupported operation for types A, B
 - Reading unassigned variable
 - Array index out of range